hershel-theodore-layton/sgml-stream/README.md

 You **MUST** enable the `.hhconfig` setting `check_xhp_attribute` when using sgml-stream.
 We don't validate `@required` at runtime when you access an attribute.
 We trust that the typechecker has made sure all required attributes are present.
 Xhp-lib does validate `@required` at runtime.
 If you do not turn this setting on, your `@required` attributes might be `null` when read, which is not typesafe.

+## Upgrading

+If you are reading this, v1.0 has been released.
+See the [upgrading guide](./docs/upgrading-from-v0-to-v1.md).

 ## Feature differences between xhp-lib and sgml-stream

 ### Rendering model